singlerider/ravenbot007/README.md

 #### Globals and Config Files

-Head into src/config/config.py and enter the correct channels and cron jobs you'd like to run, then go into globals.py and at the very least replace the mysql credentials.
+Head into src/config/config.py and enter the correct channels and cron jobs you'd like to run, then go into globals.py.
 Leave global_channel, CURRENT_USER, VARIABLE, and channel_info alone.

 ## Make It Do